Weather and Climate

 The summer months in the Kruger National Park (November through to April) are extremely hot and humid.
 Average daily highs are around 32°C, and temperatures can soar over 40°C on occasion and this is also the rainy season.
-Many animals give birth during the height of summer (January/February), so it is an excellent time to visit if you want to see lion cubs at play or wobbly antelope calves following closely behind their mothers.
+Many animals give birth when the first rains fall, so it is an excellent time to visit if you want to see lion cubs at play or wobbly antelope calves following closely behind their mothers.

 The winter months are substantially cooler and drier, and generally better for game viewing.
 The bush dries back, making it easier to spot game, plus the animals are more dependent on the waterholes and permanent rivers, so game viewing is particularly good around these areas.

 Visitors in the winter months should be especially aware of the variation in temperarture during the day when on safari - morning game drives will feel very chilly on the back of the moving safari vehicle until the sun has been up for a little while, and when the sun sets again in the evening the temperatures drop very quickly making the last part of the afternoon/evening game drive very chilly.
 You will want to have a jacket or fleece and dress in layers so you can easily adust for the changing temperature whilst on game drives.

 Johannesburg has a pleasant all year round mild climate.
 Partly due to its elevation of over 1,750m above sea level, Johannesburg is fortunate to have warm summer days and pleasant summer evenings, with average highs around 25°C. Although these months are also the rainy season, the weather rarely feels too humid.
 In the dry winter months, the daily high temperatures are around 16 to 20°C with crisp, clear nights and frosts are not uncommon.

 The main attactions a couple of hours drive from Johannesberg include The Waterberg Safari Reserves to the North East and Sun City and the Pilanesberg National Park which neighbour each other to the North West.